testingisdocumenting/znai/znai-docs/znai/visuals/iframe.md

 # Embedding Video

-Use `include-iframe` to embed content from other place.
-By default, aspect ratio set to `16:9`.
+Use `include-iframe` to embed media from other places.
+By default, aspect ratio is set to `16:9`.

     :include-iframe: https://www.youtube.com/embed/tgbNymZ7vqY